Meera (2009 TV series): Synopsis

-Meera, the great poet saint was born a princess in Khudki in Rajasthan in the early 16th century.
+Meera, the great poet saint, was born a princess in Khudki in Rajasthan in the early 16th century.
 Her father was Ratan Singh — the youngest son of Rao Dooda, the then ruler of Merta a small state in Marwar.
 From the time of her birth, it was predicted by Raidasji (a great saint) that Meera was meant for greater things and that her family would be known in through the decades because of her achievements.

 When Meera is about 8–9 years old she wants a Gudda (doll) whom she can marry.
 Saint Raidas-ji gives her Lord Krishna's idol, and Meera immediately falls in love with the Lord.
 Meera truly believes that the Lord is her husband.

 Soon after, her marriage is fixed with Bhoj Raj, the son of Rana Sangha of Chittor.
-But Meera remained, in mind, heart and soul, married to the Lord and never accepted the prince as her husband.
-After marriage her life was constantly engulfed in turmoil, as very few could understand her devotion and faith towards Lord Krishna.
-She was soft-spoken, mild-mannered, gifted, sweet and sang with a melodious voice.
+But Meera remains, in mind, heart and soul, married to the Lord and never accepts the prince as her husband.
+After marriage her life is constantly engulfed in turmoil, as very few can understand her devotion and faith towards Lord Krishna.
+She is soft-spoken, mild-mannered, gifted, sweet and she sings with a melodious voice.
 She was one of the foremost exponents of the Prema Bhakti (Divine Love) and an inspired poet.

 Soon Meera starts to care for Bhoj Raj but is rigid to accept him as her husband; he dies fighting in a war.
 After which soon Rana Sangha too dies while fighting.
 Thus Vikramaditya is made the new Rana (king).
 He desperately starts having feelings for Meera, who is somehow every time saved by her mother-in-law.
 She soon leaves Chittod, with a heavy heart with Lalita.
-She gives her Krishna idol to her mother-in-law, saying that the idol had her life since childhood.
+She gives her Krishna idol to her mother-in-law, saying that the idol has been her life since childhood.
 But, as fate had she returns to Merta just to know that her brother, Jaimall has died.
 After spending some years there she goes on pilgrimage to Dwarka and Vrindavan.
 She disappears within the Lord's idol, making to know that she has attained Moksha and has reached her lord, after years of service.
 Lalita too gives up her life by jumping into the sea, as "wherever there is Meera, there is Lalita".

 Through this show, the attempt to portray Meera's story is as that of an ordinary Rajput princess whose ultimate love and devotion to the Lord led her to question the set norms of the patriarchal society.
 It is a story relevant even in today's day and age as Meera embodies a woman's true love and her ultimate sacrifice to remain loyal to that love even in the face of social stigma and opposition.
 A story of unquestioning and pure love.